 4.00 credits.
 A study of how children develop a background of understanding and skill in mathematics in Pre-K to fourth grade, concentrating on the development of problem-solving, reasoning, and communication skills in mathematics, and connecting mathematics and the real world.
 Additional focus will be on organization for instruction, alternative means of evaluation, and teaching special needs and at-risk students.
-Field experience is required. \Prerequisite(s): ED 250 and ED 258. \Corequisite(s): ED 325, ED 345 and ED 365.
+Field experience is required.
+Prerequisite(s): ED 250 and ED 258.
+Corequisite(s): ED 325, ED 345 and ED 365.
 Formal acceptance into Education Program required.
 Fall semester.

-$ED\ 336\ -\ Methods\ for\ Teaching\ Mathematics\ in\ Elementary/Middle\ Level$
+ED 336 - Methods for Teaching Mathematics in Elementary/Middle Level

 4.00 credits.
 A study of how children develop a background of understanding and skill in mathematics in fourth through eighth grades with emphasis on problem-solving, reasoning and communication skills.
-Additional focus will be on organization for instruction, teaching methods, accommodations and alternative strategies. \Corequisite(s): ED 326, ED 346 and ED 366.
+Additional focus will be on organization for instruction, teaching methods, accommodations and alternative strategies.
+Corequisite(s): ED 326, ED 346 and ED 366.
 Formal acceptance into Education Program required.
 Spring semester.

-ED 341 - ELL: Linguistic and Cultural Diversity in the Classroom methods of instruction that focus on the language needs and background knowledge of the ELL.
+ED 341 - ELL: Linguistic and Cultural Diversity in the Classroom

+4.00 credits.
+This course introduces future teachers to the special linguistic and cultural educational needs of English language learners (ELL).
+Aspects of cross-linguistic and cross-cultural knowledge will be studied as well as methods of instruction that focus on the language needs and background knowledge of the ELL.
 Theory and practices of current ELL programs will also be examined.
-Twenty hours of field experience required (i.e., 2 hours per week for 10 weeks). \Prerequisite(s): ED 105, and ED 150 or ED 151. \Corequisite(s): ED 341L.
+Twenty hours of field experience required (i.e., 2 hours per week for 10 weeks).
+Prerequisite(s): ED 105, and ED 150 or ED 151.
+Corequisite(s): ED 341L.
 Formal acceptance into Education Program required.